rustwasm/wasm-bindgen/guide/src/reference/browser-support.md

   that at this time no bundler will do this by default, but we'd love to document plugins which do this if you are aware of one!

-* **Edge before 79+** - the `TextEncoder` and `TextDecoder` APIs where not available in Edge which `wasm-bindgen` uses to encode/decode strings between JS and Rust.
-You can polyfill this with at least one of two strategies:
+* **Edge before 79+** - the `TextEncoder` and `TextDecoder` APIs, which `wasm-bindgen` uses to encode/decode strings between JS and Rust, were not available before version 79.
+You can polyfill this with at least one of two
+  strategies:

   1. If using a bundler, you can likely configure the bundler to polyfill these types by default.
 For example if you're using Webpack you can use the